kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 Yes, very much.
 Programming enriches my life with meaningfulness that I don't take for granted; I'm glad I found something I really like to do and that I want to be really good at.

 ## When did you start to program?
-I started to teach myself how to code in 2020.
-I was 20 years old then.
+I started to teach myself how to code in late 2019.
+I was 19 years old then.

 ## What was your first Programming Language?
 My first Hello World was in HTML, which is a markup language.
 My first 'real' programming language was Javascript.